The extraordinary lengths North Korean soldiers will go to avoid capture in Ukraine

-The fatal lengths North Korean soldiers will go to avoid capture in Ukraine
+The fatal lengths North Korean soldiers will go to to avoid capture by Ukraine

 Your support helps us to tell the story